daniestevez/grcon2020-workshop/README.md

 It also contains the PDF slides for the workshop in the folder `slides/`.

+## GNU Radio Virtual Machine

+Users of the [UbuntuVM](https://wiki.gnuradio.org/index.php/UbuntuVM) virtual machine that includes GNU Radio can install the required software for the workshop by following [the instructions here](https://github.com/daniestevez/grcon2020-workshop/issues/1).
+Note you also need to download the IQ recordings as indicated below.

+Alternatively, a virtual machine that includes the requirements already installed will be provided soon.

 ## Requirements

 The flowgraphs created in the workshop need the following: